Arkham/elm-spa/examples/elm-spa-dev/public/content/guide/using-apis.md

       ]
 ```

 That's it!
-Here are the [completed files](https://gist.github.com/ryannhg/3ce83ec17ed473717e5604c7047e4d2c) defined in this section.
+Here are the [actual files](https://gist.github.com/ryannhg/3ce83ec17ed473717e5604c7047e4d2c) used for this section.

 ---

-In our final section, we'll go over an [Authentication](/guide/authentication) ecxample.
+Next we'll go [Beyond HTML](/guide/beyond-html), to explore other view options.